Get Shorty | 1995

 Zimm’s office is in the UTB Building, 6605 Hollywood Boulevard, beneath that icon of Tinseltown, an Angelyne billboard.
 It’s opposite celebrated underwear palace Frederick’s of Hollywood, outside which Bo Catlett and Wingate (Delroy Lindo and Jon Gries) park, on their mission to collect a debt from Zimm.

 Back in LA, Chili takes time out to catch a showing of Orson Welles’ Touch Of Evil.
 Clearly a film buff, he quotes dialogue along with the cast, which impresses Karen, who’s slipped in to join him.
 Although the pair emerge from the Aero Theater, 1328 Montana Avenue in Santa Monica (one of the homes of the American Cinematheque, and where Frank the Rabbit appeared in Donnie Darko), the cinema interior is the much more photogenic Egyptian-style Vista Theater, 4473 Sunset Drive, Hollywood.
-The Vista supplies the interior of a different cinema again in Scream 2, and appears as itself (albeit transplanted to ‘Detroit’) in True Romance.
+The Vista supplies the interior of a different cinema again in Scream 2, and appears as itself (seemingly transplanted to ‘Detroit’) in Tony Scott's Tarantino-scripted True Romance.

 Chili and Karen arrange a meeting with Martin Weir at his grand mansion, 1017 North Crescent Drive, in – where else? – Beverly Hills, and Chili gives the star an acting masterclass.

 Ineffably cool, Chili goes on to sort out stuntman-turned-enforcer Bear (James Gandolfini), knocking him down the stairs at what was Abiquiu, became Asian fusion restaurant Wokcano (no, seriously) but is currently empty, at 1413 Fifth Street, Santa Monica.